-Gil C. Quiniones is the President and Chief Executive Officer (CEO) of the New York Power Authority (NYPA), the nation’s largest state electric utility.
-He was elected by the NYPA trustees in November of 2011, after Governor Andrew M. Cuomo nominated him to the position the previous month.
+Gil C. Quiniones is the president and chief executive officer of the New York Power Authority (NYPA), the nation’s largest state electric utility.
+He was elected by the NYPA Board of Trustees in November of 2011 after Governor Andrew M. Cuomo nominated him to the position the previous month.
 The New York State Senate approved his appointment in January 2012.

-Quiniones is co-chairman of the New York Energy Highway Task Force, which is helping to carry out the Governor’s vision for rejuvenating New York State’s energy system through partnerships between the public and private sectors.
+Quiniones served as co-chairman of the New York Energy Highway Task Force, charged with helping to carry out the Governor’s vision for rejuvenating New York State’s energy system through partnerships between the public and private sectors.

-Quiniones is a member of the Board of Directors of the Electric Power Research Institute, the electric power industry’s international research and development organization, and the Chair of the board’s Committee on Energy Efficiency, Energy Storage, and Smart Grid.
-He is also active in the affairs of two national public power organizations, serving on the Steering Committee of the Board of the Large Public Power Council (LPPC), as Co-Chair of the LPPC’s Government Relations Task Force and as the Power Authority’s principal representative to the American Public Power Association.
+Quiniones is active in the affairs of two national public power organizations, serving on the Steering Committee of the Board of the Large Public Power Council (LPPC), as co-chair of the LPPC’s Government Relations Task Force and as the Power Authority’s principal representative to the American Public Power Association.
 He previously was a member of then-Lt.
-Gov. David A. Paterson’s Renewable Energy Task Force and Chair of the group’s Subcommittee on Distributed Generation.
+Gov. David A. Paterson’s Renewable Energy Task Force and chair of the group’s Subcommittee on Distributed Generation.

-Previous to his positions in New York City government, Quiniones worked for Con Edison’s regulated and unregulated businesses for 16 years and was one of four co-founders of Con Edison Solutions, the utility’s unregulated energy services company.
+Previous to his positions in New York City government, Quiniones worked for Con Edison for 16 years and was one of four co-founders of Con Edison Solutions, the utility’s unregulated energy services company.